You have no items in your shopping cart.

 - 630 grams Water (63% hydration)

 - 4 grams Instant Dry Yeast (0.4%)

 - 20 grams Salt (2%)

-1. Simply place the bread flour, the all purpose flour and salt into a large capacity bowl.
+1. Simply place the all purpose flour and salt into a large capacity bowl.
 Mix and disperse salt into the flour.

 2. With your hands, form a well in the flour.
 In the center of the well add the tepid, room temperature water and dissolve the yeast by mixing it with some of the flour.
 Allow it to stand 5 to 10 minutes, until slightly foamy on the surface.